Datarianna/Sales-Insights-Project/Full Project.md

 2. What is the trend of total sales revenue for AtliQ in 2017-2019?
 3. From 2017-2020, which three products sold the most units?
 4. How does the sales revenue vary across different regions in India throughout the years?
-5. What are the top three products in terms of sales quantity for Brick & Mortar and E-Commerce customers?
+5. What are the top five customers that purchased the most units and made the most revenue in 2019?'

 # Data Cleaning
 Before cleaning, I created the functions missing() and duplicate() which checks if the specified dataframe contains any NA or duplicate values.